jgOhYeah/jgohyeah.github.io/README.md

 Where:
 - `REPO_NAME` is the name of the repository.
-- `REPO_DESC` is the descritpion / subtitle.
+- `REPO_DESC` is the description / subtitle.
 - `REPO_URL` is the URL.
 - `REPO_THUMBNAIL_OPTIONAL` is the URL (relative or absolute) of an image thumbnail.
-This doesn't need to be provided if there isn't a relevent thumbnail.
+This doesn't need to be provided if there isn't a relevant thumbnail.

 ### Captioned images
 <pre>